lucijabanovic/TSE/README.md

 # CS50 TSE

 Tiny search engine (TSE) written in C, implementing a Crawler, Indexer and Querier.
+Additional information about each program can be found in README.md files in corresponding folders.